-APPENDIX R: HAZARDOUS WEATHER PREPARATION CHECKLIST
+APPENDIX R: LABORATORY AND RESEARCH AREAS TROPICAL WEATHER/ HURRICANES PREPARATION CHECKLIST

-A of on/To ob T Staff Respon sible Nistan
+Action/Task Location Staff Respon

-Action/Task Location Primary Alternate Notes
+Primary Alternate - Notes

 Turn down refrigerators and

 freezers to the lowest practical

 settings and plug into emergency

 power where available.
 Red outlets

 typically designate emergency

 power.

 Place recording

 maximum/minimum thermometers

 in refrigerators and freezers

 containing temperature critical

 supplies and samples.

 Plug incubators into emergency

 power outlets if cultures must be

 maintained in vitro.

 Cover and secure or seal vulnerable

 equipment with plastic.

 Remove or secure equipment from

 outdoor and rooftop locations.

 Ensure arrangements have been

 made for the care and feeding of

 laboratory animals.
 Follow the

 recommended actions of UCF

 Animal Care Services.

 In areas subject to flooding,

 relocate or elevate equipment,

 chemicals, wastes and other

 important items from the floor to

 prevent damage.

 Secure radioactive isotopes,

 biohazardous agents, recombinant

 materials and hazardous chemicals

 to prevent breakage and release.

 Fill dewars and cryogen reservoirs

 for sample storage and/or critical

 equipment.

 Over-pack reactive chemicals in

 plastic, waterproof containers.

-A office /To al- T Staff Respon sible Notes Action/Task Location Primary Alternate - Notes Remove regulators and cap gas cylinders, except for CO2 needed to maintain cell cultures.
-Ensure all cylinders are secure.
-Autoclave or inactivate infectious or rDNA waste.
-Due to the possibility of power outages, store volatile, toxic materials in tightly sealed, breakresistant containers rather than fume hoods or open room.
-Protect valuable files, research samples and notebooks in place or move to a safer location.
-Protect notebooks and secure samples/data as necessary for colleagues unable to reach the lab.
-Update emergency contact information including notification list on lab door.
-Add and expand temporary contact information if staying at a different location during storm.
-Close and latch (or secure with tape if needed) filing cabinets and cupboards.
-Back-up electronic data and store in multiple locations.
-Follow IT provider instructions for computer equipment preparations.
-Close and lock all doors and windows before leaving.
-If appropriate, complete Attachment 1 - Vehicle Assignments for Tropical Weather.
-If appropriate, complete Attachment 3 - Office and Administrative Areas Checklist.
+Action/Task Location Staff Respon sible Notes

+Primary Alternate notes

+Remove regulators and cap gas

+cylinders, except for CO2 needed to

+maintain cell cultures.
+Ensure all

+cylinders are secure.

+Autoclave or inactivate infectious

+or rDNA waste.

+Due to the possibility of power

+outages, store volatile, toxic

+materials in tightly sealed, break-

+resistant containers rather than

+fume hoods or open room.

+Protect valuable files, research

+samples and notebooks in place or

+move to a safer location.

+Protect notebooks and secure

+samples/data as necessary for

+colleagues unable to reach the lab.

+Update emergency contact

+information including notification

+list on lab door.
+Add and expand

+temporary contact information if

+staying at a different location

+during storm.

+Close and latch (or secure with tape

+if needed) filing cabinets and

+cupboards.

+Back-up electronic data and store in

+multiple locations.

+Follow IT provider instructions for

+computer equipment preparations.

+Close and lock all doors and

+windows before leaving.

+If appropriate, complete

+Attachment 1 - Vehicle

+Assignments for Tropical Weather.

+If appropriate, complete

+Attachment 3 - Office and

+Administrative Areas Checklist.

+•